Bald Eagle Caught Elegantly ... Swimming?

 If it catches a large fish, Watson says the eagle can actually grip the fish with its talons as it gracefully swims to shore.

 This one doesn't appear to have a fish, though, probably meaning that it either missed or released the fish.
-And even though an eagle swimming is not necessarily a sign of distress because they're capable swimmers, Watson says there have been cases of eagles drowning.
+And even though an eagle swimming is not necessarily a sign of distress because the birds are capable swimmers, Watson says there have been cases of eagles drowning.

 "It takes a lot of energy to swim in the water," he says.
 "It's a natural flying motion ... just more difficult to do that in the water."

 Eagles have strong chest muscles from flying.
-Just like the butterfly stroke, Watson says, "they actually use the wing tips and push down in the water with their wings."
+Just as with the butterfly stroke, Watson says, "they actually use the wingtips and push down in the water with their wings."

 This isn't the first time a bald eagle has been caught on video swimming.
-Here's a video posted on YouTube of an eagle swimming in Alaska in 2011 shows another angle of the animal's powerful movements:
+Here's a video posted on YouTube of an eagle swimming in Alaska in 2011 that shows another angle of the bird's powerful movements: